 The Comments Department evaluates student submissions using a variety of criteria, including originality, timeliness, logic of argument, use of authority, and writing style.
-The standards for selection are high and the Law Review usually only expects to select two submissions for publication per issue.
-No single student may publish more than two total Comments with UCLA Law Review.
+The standards for selection are high: we usually select no more than two comments per issue.

 How to Submit

-- Full name
+- Full name;

-- Primary email address
+- Primary email address;

-- Signed Declaration of Academic Integrity
+- Signed Declaration of Academic Integrity;

 The Comments Department will consider all student-written comments for publication, including those written for an independent study, papers for upper-division seminars, and other works not written for credit.
-However, UCLA Law Review does not publish essays, book reviews, response pieces, casenotes, poetry, or other non-academic student-written works.
-There is no page limit or minimum for consideration.
-As a guideline, Comments chosen for publication are usually around 20,000 words, including footnotes.
-Preference will be given to Comments that are 25,000 words or less.
+However, UCLA Law Review does not publish essays, book reviews, response pieces, case notes, poetry, or other non-academic student-written works.
+For the types of student-written comments previously accepted for publication, refer to past issues of UCLA Law Review.

-UCLA Law Review welcomes submissions from eligible UCLA School of Law students who are not current members of the Law Review.
-In addition to the possibility of being published, non-member student authors may receive an offer of Law Review membership.
-If a Comment is slated for print-journal publication before October 1 of the student’s 3L year, the Board of Editors may extend an offer of membership with the publication offer.
-Publishing with UCLA Law Review, however, does not require accepting an offer of membership.
+UCLA Law Review welcomes submissions from UCLA School of Law students who are not current members of the journal.
+In addition to the possibility of being published, non-member student authors may receive an offer of UCLA Law Review membership.
+If a comment is slated for print-journal publication before October 1 of the student’s 3L year, the Board of Editors may extend an offer of membership with the publication offer.
+Publishing with UCLA Law Review, however, does not require accepting the offer of membership.